 Following both deaths, we read that "great fear" fell upon those who heard about them, and indeed upon the whole church.
 But even this fear is overcome by God's love, the love uniting His people.
 The next verses tell us that "more than ever believers were added to the Lord, multitudes of both men and women..."

-On April 22nd the Church commemorates the Holy Martyr Leonidas, the father of the prominent theologian Origen.
+The Church commemorates the Holy Martyr Leonidas, the father of the prominent theologian Origen.
 Leonidas, a brilliant Christian philosopher, was imprisoned during one of the third-century persecutions of Christians.
 His wife and seven children, of whom Origen was the oldest, were terrified, especially when all their possessions were confiscated by imperial decree, leaving them in abject poverty.